 Stress Fractures – overuse injuries that occur when foot muscles become fatigued and are no longer able to absorb the shock of footfalls.
 When the foot muscles are unable to effectively absorb the shock of prolonged and repetitive foot strikes, the stress forces are then transferred to bone, which can lead to the formation of a small crack in one of the weight-bearing bones of the lower leg or foot.
 Basketball players and long-distance runners who wear conventional running shoes are particularly susceptible to this type of injury.
 Wearing shoes that deform the foot and have cast-like support features, like a rigid sole with arch support, narrow toe spring, and heel elevation, will weaken and atrophy the muscles and joints within the foot.
 An athlete needs their muscles, joints, and arches to be strong and to act like a natural spring, yet artificial arch support significantly restricts that spring-like function.
 This lack of movement keeps your feet from working under their own natural power and these now weaker muscles lack stamina and tire at an accelerated rate, putting additional pressure onto the bones.
 Artificial arch support also encourages improper alignment and weight distribution, displacing additional stress onto the bones.
 Common symptoms associated with foot stress fractures include pain, tenderness, and swelling in the involved area during physical activity.
 Stress fractures typically occur in the lower leg and foot.
 Of all the fractures that occur in the NBA, the metatarsal stress fracture is the most frequent, followed by tibial stress fractures and navicular stress fractures.
 X-rays of the injured area typically do not reveal evidence of a fracture until the fracture begins to heal two to three weeks after the injury occurred.

 - – Treatment: Suspected stress fractures should be treated with six to eight weeks of rest.
 Crutches can be helpful in some cases.
 One can reduce the risk of a stress fracture by balancing a certain level of weight bearing loading in the off-season with the need to recover from the season’s stress level as well.
 Consider participating in non-basketball related activities during the off-season to avoid over-use.
 Slowly transitioning to natural, healthy footwear without support features will help to strengthen the muscles and joints in the foot.
 Correct Toes will help to anatomically realign the foot bones and joints into a healthy position to function as nature intended.
+Foot exercises to strengthen the intrinsic foot muscles will help to protect the foot bones and joints and prevent stress fractures.

 Strains and Sprains – very similar injuries with similar symptoms.
 In both cases the athlete experiences pain, swelling, and limited range of motion.
 A strain is an injury to contractile tissue, i.e. overstretched or pulled muscle, muscle tear, tendon tear.
 Tendons are the attachment sites of muscles onto bone and you are more likely to experience muscle spasm and cramping with strains.
 A sprain is an injury to non-contractile tissue, i.e. overstretched ligament or ligament tear.
 Ligaments are the bands of tissue that connect 2 bones together in a joint and you are more likely to experience bruising with sprains.